HumanitiesAnalytics/Denison-DA-301-Fall-2020/activities/accounts.md

 4. Choose the free account option
 5. Once signed up, go to https://education.github.com/discount_requests/new
 6. Fill out the information to request an education license as a student
-7. Make sure you will remember your username, as you will need it for the next step
+7. Email me your Github username (send to lavinm@denison.edu)

 ## Create and Share a Folder on Google Drive